 Our business model describes how we will implement our strategy.
 Our view is that our best chance of success is to develop new products and features that Members and Advisers see as attractive and which are competitively priced.
-We manage our underwriting and claims handling ourselves, because we have expertise in this work.

 Given that we are a relatively small insurer, our business model includes buying in specialist services which we cannot carry out ourselves.